Published on June 15th, 2022 by Nikolaos Sismanis

 The safest preferred stock of all…

 This closed-end fund managed by the iconic investor Mario Gabelli’s outfit offers some of the safest out there that pay qualified dividends.
 Because the fund is focused on the predictable and low-volatility utility sector, it enjoys another layer of safety.
-The fund has two publicly-traded preferred series outstanding; series A and series C. They are both quite similar, and we have randomly selected its Series C in this case.
-GUT-C has an A1 rating from Moody’s as well.
+The fund used to have two publicly-traded preferred series outstanding; series A and series C. Only Series C remains active at the moment, which has an A1 rating from Moody’s as well.

 What has probably already caught your attention is the company’s negative yield to call.
 Investors see GUT-C’s as an incredibly safe place to park their cash.
 Investors are willing to pay a premium despite the already humble initial yield.
-However, since the company has the option to call its shares in about 6 months, the few payments left are not enough to compensate for the $1.37 premium per share, resulting in negative returns for investors under such a scenario.
+However, since the company has the option to call its shares at any moment now (shares are trading post-call date), investors are no longer pricing shares at a premium.
+Thus, the risk of one losing its principal upon a redemption has now evaporated at the stock’s current price levels.

 Preferred stock analysis